nespinoza/juliet/docs/tutorials/jointfits.rst

    gs = gridspec.GridSpec(1, 3, width_ratios=[2,2,2])

 Let's first deal with **the plot for the transiting planet lightcurve** (``p1``).
-For this one, we will not only plot the phased data and model, but will also bin the data so we can more easily see the transit event --- to this we will use the ``juliet.bin_data`` function, which given times/phases, data and a number of bins, will bin your data and return binned times/phases, data and errors:
+For this one, we will not only plot the phased data and model, but will also bin the data so we can more easily see the transit event --- to this end we will use the ``juliet.bin_data`` function, which given times/phases, data and a number of bins, will bin your data and return binned times/phases, data and errors:

 .. code-block:: python